Davros2014/imageboard2019/README.md

-# SPICED Academy Full Stack Web Development - Imageboard project
+# Imageboard project

 #### A single-page application created using Vue.js.

-An instagram-esque clone that allows users to upload images, add a title and a textual description of that image, allowing other users to view and post comments.
+An instagram-esque clone that allows users to upload images, with a title and basic description of said image.
+Users can click any of the uploaded images to view a larger modal version of the image, with more information and the possibility for users to post comments.

 #### Technologies used: